-One of the greatest Indian epics, the Ramayana was written by the famous sage Valmiki.
+One of the greatest Indian epics, the Ramayana, was written by the famous sage Valmiki.
 This famous Hindu scripture was composed in a poetic form in Sanskrit.
 The Ramayana is a tale of the triumph of good over evil, where Lord Rama fought and killed the demon king Ravana to rescue his wife, Sita.
-The epic is filled with lessons about Hindu culture and also helps us understand the true meaning of love, devotion, courage, and bravery.
+The epic is filled with lessons about Hindu culture and helps us understand the true meaning of love, devotion, courage, and bravery.
 Here are some Ramayana short stories in English for children to read.
 Let’s take a look at some learning stories from Ramayana.

 Short Stories From Ramayana for Children